Main Points

 Lower temperatures could come to parts of Europe later today

-Some relief from the heatwave could start to come from the west of Europe later today, which is when Spain’s national weather service said temperatures would drop in most of the country.
+Some relief from the heatwave could start to come from the west of Europe later today.
+Spain’s national weather service said temperatures would drop in most of the country.

 By the afternoon, only parts of the Basque country in the north will still be marked red, and on Thursday no part of Spain will be rated either red or orange.